Fire protection in First Nations communities

 First Nations band councils manage fire protection services on reserves.
 ISC provides funding to First Nations on an annual basis that can be used for fire protection services as well as fire insurance.
 The level of funding is determined by regionally based formulas which take into consideration a number of factors such as:

 - the number of buildings on a reserve

 First Nations band councils can use these funds to run their own fire departments or to contract fire protection services from nearby communities.
 If a First Nation decides to contract with a nearby community, it is the responsibility of the First Nation to manage that agreement.
 First Nations that contract with local municipalities may also have access to 9-1-1 services.

 First Nations may choose to use fire protection funding on other priorities.
-The amount of funding each First Nation plans to spend on fire protection is outlined in its annual First Nations Infrastructure Investment Plan.
+The amount of funding each First Nation plans to spend on fire protection is outlined in its annual First Nations Infrastructure Investment Plans and Report.

-Between the fiscal years 2015 to 2016 and 2019 to 2020, ISC provided an average of $33.7 million annually for fire protection services in addition to core capital funding.
-This included $5.3 million for fire protection services training.
+Between the fiscal years 2016 to 2017 and 2020 to 2021, ISC provided an average of $37.3 million annually for fire protection.
+This included annual averages of:

-ISC also provides funding each year to the Aboriginal Firefighters Association of Canada (AFAC) to organize a number of awareness and training events, including the National Firefighting Competition and the National Fire Safety Poster Competition for children.
+ISC also provides funding each year to the Aboriginal Firefighters Association of Canada (AFAC) to organize a number of awareness and training events, including the National Firefighting Competition.

 Joint First Nations Fire Protection Strategy